2000s in music: Pop

 Singer Anastacia achieved worldwide commercial success with singles such as "Not That Kind", "I'm Outta Love", "Paid My Dues", "One Day in Your Life", and "Left Outside Alone".
 She was highly successful in Europe, Australia, New Zealand, Asia, South Africa, and South America, but had only minor success in her native United States.
 She is one of the fastest and biggest-selling artists of the new millennium.

-In 2001, triple-threat entertainer Jennifer Lopez debuted at number one on the U.S. Billboard 200 and the Top R&B/Hip-Hop Albums chart with her J.Lo album and in addition her film, The Wedding Planner, opened at number one at the box office at the same time making her the first actress and singer in history to have both a film and an album at number one in the same week.

-In 2006, Shakira with Hips Don't Lie became the first South American woman, also one of the few women ever to have a number-one single on the official charts of the United States, Australia, The United Kingdom, and Latin charts.
+In 2001, triple-threat entertainer Jennifer Lopez debuted at No. 1 on the U.S. Billboard 200 and the Top R&B/Hip-Hop Albums chart with her J.Lo album and in addition her film, The Wedding Planner, opened at No. 1 at the box office at the same time making her the first actress and singer in history to have both a film and an album at No. 1 in the same week.In 2006, Shakira with "Hips Don't Lie" became the first South American woman, also one of the few women ever to have a No. 1 single on the official charts of the United States, Australia, the United Kingdom, and Latin charts.
 The song is regarded as the best-selling single of the decade, and one of the best-selling singles of all time.
-Her massive crossover success in 2001 generated many global smash hits throughout the decade like Whenever, Wherever, La Tortura, Hips Don't Lie, Beautiful Liar, and She Wolf.
-Shakira also broke the record for the highest-selling Spanish-language album in the United States with Fijacion Oral Vol. 1.
+Her massive crossover success in 2001 generated many global smash hits throughout the decade like "Whenever, Wherever", "La Tortura", "Hips Don't Lie", "Beautiful Liar", and "She Wolf".
+Shakira also broke the record for the highest-selling Spanish-language album in the United States with Fijación Oral, Vol. 1.

 Artists such as Madonna, Janet Jackson, Anastacia, Kylie Minogue, Mariah Carey, and Nelly Furtado experienced revived success.
 Justin Timberlake shot to stardom with his debut solo album, Justified (2002).
-In 2005, Cher ended her 3-year-long "Farewell Tour" which became the highest grossing female and solo tour at that time.
+In 2005, Cher ended her 3-year-long Farewell Tour which became the highest grossing female and solo tour at that time.
 Madonna enjoyed success throughout the decade.
 Her albums Music (2000) and Confessions on a Dance Floor (2005) are among the best-selling of the decade.
 Both were universally acclaimed by critics.
 The first was also nominated for five Grammy Awards while the second won one.
 Madonna also had four highly successful tours in the 2000s.
-The Re-Invention Tour which grossed $125 million in just 56 shows making it the highest grossing of 2004, The Confessions Tour went on to gross over $190 million in 60 shows becoming the highest-grossing tour by a female ever.
-Her final tour in 2008/09 was Sticky and Sweet Tour which become the highest grossing female tour and the highest grossing solo tour of all-time making $408 million in 85 shows.
+The Re-Invention Tour which grossed $125 million in just 56 shows making it the highest grossing of 2004, the Confessions Tour went on to gross over $190 million in 60 shows becoming the highest-grossing tour by a female ever.
+Her final tour in 2008/09 was Sticky and Sweet Tour which became the highest grossing female tour and the highest grossing solo tour of all-time making $408 million in 85 shows.